dataminer-site/dataminer-site.github.io/docs/archive/0.8/guides/python/jupyter.md

 This delegates memory management to the engine and ensures that intermediate computations do not keep eating up memory, efficiently plotting massive datasets.

 ### Install and Load DataMiner httpfs extension
-DuckDB's [httpfs extension](https://dataminer.site/docs/extensions/httpfs) allows parquet and csv files to be queried remotely over http.
+dataminer's [httpfs extension](https://dataminer.site/docs/extensions/httpfs) allows parquet and csv files to be queried remotely over http.
 These examples query a parquet file that contains historical taxi data from NYC.
 Using the parquet format allows DataMiner to only pull the rows and columns into memory that are needed rather than download the entire file.
 DataMiner can be used to process [local parquet files as well](https://dataminer.site/docs/data/parquet), which may be desirable if querying the entire parquet file, or running multiple queries that require large subsets of the file.